Range Rover is SUV that stands above trends

 Around the nation

 Amsterdam 60 49 cdy

-Weather drawing by Sara Parsons of Mrs. Pelto's third grade class at Baxter school.
+Weather drawing by Mandy Turcotte of Mrs. Ahlers' third grade class at Lincoln school.

 Get ready to fish

 Weather drawing by Whitney Joyce of Mrs. Brenny's third grade class at Baxter school.

 Albany,N.Y.
 68 50 cdy

 NEW YORK (AP) -- Imagine Willie Mays coming back to baseball -- and picking the seventh game of the World Series for his return.

 Dear Heloise: Can you tell me if it is safe to REHEAT FOOD in plastic foam take-home containers, or is it necessary to transfer it to a microwave-safe container.
 Thank you. -- Betty Scott, Lancaster, Calif.

 The Brainerd Auxiliary to the Shrine Hospital for Children will be have an o